Battlefrog/Cubytes-Godot/README.md

 To run it, open the **"project.godot"** file in Godot 3.0+.
 Should bulid itself, provided I didn't screw everything up.

 ## License
-Cubytes-Godot is under a MIT license.
-This means that you can share the program, but please keep in mind that:
+Cubytes-Godot is under the GNU license.
-* The only place for the source code is here.
-* I (Battlefrog) still maintain the copyright, so you should respect it.